The Assouad dimension of Kakeya sets in $\mathbb{R}^3$: Notation and definitions

 \subsection{Wolff axioms and their generalizations}

 In this section we will define several anti-clustering conditions that we can impose on our collection of tubes.
-In \cite{Wolff95} (see also Definition 13.1 from \cite{KLT}), Wolff introduced what are now called the Wolff axioms; this is a non-concentration condition that forbids a collection of $\delta$-tubes from clustering near a fatter $\rho$-tube, and also forbids a collection of $\delta$-tubes from concentrating on (affine) 2-planes.
+In \cite{Wolff95} (see also Definition 13.1 from \cite{KLT}), Wolff introduced what are now called the Wolff axioms; this is a non-concentration condition that forbids a collection of $\delta$-tubes from clustering inside a fatter $\rho$-tube, and also forbids a collection of $\delta$-tubes from clustering near (affine) 2-planes.
 The precise definition is as follows.